 This is very interesting because all this information points us to one direction: including visuals to interpret and remember information better.

 A benefit of adding visual elements to our analytics repertoire is that it helps us see patterns that would have otherwise gone unnoticed.
 This principle is often referred to as visual mining.
 Using visual cues to gain valuable insights from data.
 This is not quite data visualization, as those are often used to report conclusions and aren’t meant for drawing new ones.
-This is often used in Business Intelligence (& analytics) software.
+This is often used in Business Intelligence (& Analytics) software.
 BI is still in it’s early steps and is still done in 2D.
 This becomes obvious when so many work fields like: health care, military, engineering and architecture and even commerce are already utilizing true VR to improve their performance.
-Yet BI is lagging behind.
+Yet BI&A is lagging behind.
+Data is becoming more prevalent in our society every day.
+Businesses face complex problems and we need to find new (better) ways to handle it.

 VRBI offers you a way to translate a set of numbers into three-dimensional images, which can be tilted, rotated and translated in real-time.
 We believe data should be displayed in such a way that experts in a certain field – like analysts, doctors, geologists, detectives and financial experts, are able to draw conclusions from these data themselves without interference of the IT-department.
 Everyone can be a visual miner with the right tools.
 Join the future today by using VRBI to empower your analytical skills.